Post-holiday quarantine: Guidance for employers

 Business owners across the UK are being faced with employees having to quarantine after being away.
 In the first instance, we would advise employers to take a practical approach, communicating to employees as much as possible, whilst also ensuring your company can continue to run smoothly.

-At Percy Hughes & Roberts, our Head of Employment, Sarah Simcott, boasts years of experience and promises a confidential, friendly, and honest approach to all issues within the employment law field.
+At Percy Hughes & Roberts, we boast years of experience and promise a confidential, friendly, and honest approach to all issues within the employment law field.

 If you have any questions regarding any issue surrounding this area, you can get in touch with us for expert advice.
-Get in touch with our Wirral Employment Law Lawyer today by calling *Ruler Number* or by completing the “Get in touch” form on this site.
+Get in touch with our Wirral Employment Law Lawyer today by calling 0151 666 9090 or by completing the “Get in touch” form on this site.

 Coronavirus (COVID-19): travel corridors